freenas/freenas-docs/userguide/intro.rst

 * The names *global*, *homes*, and *printers* cannot be used in :menuselection:`Sharing --> Windows (SMB) --> Add Windows (SMB) Share`.

-* Log files are now generated for each VM and located at :file:`/var/log/vm`.
+* Log files are now generated for each VM.
+The files are in :file:`/var/log/vm/`.
+The name of the log file is the name of the VM created.

 .. index:: Path and Name Lengths